Cha Bum-kun: Bayer Leverkusen

 However, Cha transferred to Bayer Leverkusen due to a financial difficulty of Frankfurt in 1983.
 In the 1985–86 Bundesliga, he scored his most goals in a single Bundesliga season with 17 goals, and Leverkusen qualified for the UEFA Cup for the first time as the sixth-placed team.
-The magazine kicker once again selected him for the Team of the Season.
-In the 1988 UEFA Cup Final, he scored a dramatic equaliser against Espanyol to tie the game 3–3.
+The magazine kicker once again selected him for the Team of the Season, and the Abendpost-Nachtausgabe gave him the Player of the Season award.
+In the 1988 UEFA Cup final, he scored a dramatic equaliser against Espanyol to tie the game 3–3.
 Leverkusen eventually went on to win the game on penalties, holding its first European title.

 Cha retired in 1989 after playing 308 Bundesliga games as a fair player.
 During his Bundesliga career, he scored 98 goals without a penalty, and received only one yellow card.
 On 31 October 1987, he scored his 93rd Bundesliga goal, becoming the top foreign goalscorer by surpassing Willi Lippens.
 His scoring record wasn't broken for eleven years until Stéphane Chapuisat scored more goals than him.
-As of 2018, Cha is ranked seventh along with Pierre-Emerick Aubameyang in the Bundesliga's foreign goalscorer standings.
+As of 2024, Cha is ranked ninth along with Pierre-Emerick Aubameyang in the Bundesliga's foreign goalscorer standings.